herbew/kamiair/guidances/ubuntu-deployment.rst

 sudo -u postgres psql -c "CREATE USER ukamiair WITH ENCRYPTED PASSWORD 'PwDkamiairSatu1Dua3';" sudo -u postgres psql -c "CREATE DATABASE db_kamiair;"

-sudo -u postgres psql db_kamiair -c "GRANT ALL ON ALL TABLES IN SCHEMA public to ukamiair;" sudo -u postgres psql db_kamiair -c "GRANT ALL ON ALL SEQUENCES IN SCHEMA public to ukamiair;" sudo -u postgres psql db_kamiair -c "GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to ukamiair;"
+sudo -u postgres psql db_kamiair -c "GRANT ALL PRIVILEGES ON DATABASE db_kamiair TO ukamiair;" sudo -u postgres psql db_kamiair -c "GRANT ALL ON SCHEMA public TO ukamiair;" sudo -u postgres psql db_kamiair -c "GRANT ALL ON ALL TABLES IN SCHEMA public to ukamiair;" sudo -u postgres psql db_kamiair -c "GRANT ALL ON ALL SEQUENCES IN SCHEMA public to ukamiair;" sudo -u postgres psql db_kamiair -c "GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to ukamiair;"